fieryhenry/Battle-Cats-Save-File-Editor/README.md

 Back up your save using BackupManagerEN.exe

-Run my save editor
+Run my save editor\n
-Locate to your save a browse window shoul pop-up
+Locate to your save a browse window shoul pop-up\n
-Do what you want with it and close it
+Do what you want with it and close it\n

-Place the edited save in the saves folder that u/1plus1equalswindow's editor made Run the BackupManagerEN and restore the save
+Place the edited save in the saves folder that u/1plus1equalswindow's editor made\n Run the BackupManagerEN and restore the save\n
-Put the codes in u/1plus1equalswindow's EditorEN and choose the last option Take those codes and put them back into the game
+Put the codes in u/1plus1equalswindow's EditorEN and choose the last option\n Take those codes and put them back into the game\n

-We have to do this so the save files can be patched otherwise the game won't recognise them And done have fun!
+We have to do this so the save files can be patched otherwise the game won't recognise them\n And done have fun!